Difference Between MAWP and Design Pressure

 MAWP vs Design Pressure

 MAWP stands for maximum allowable working pressure and is the maximum pressure at a specific temperature at which a vessel can function correctly.
-MAWP depends on various factors such as the thickness of the vessel and the mechanical design.
+MAWP depends on various factors, such as the thickness of the vessel and the mechanical design.

 It also depends on the physical properties and conditions of the vessel, such as corrosion and fatigue.
-The MAWP of any vessel is always higher than its or MAOP and the design pressure.
+The MAWP of any vessel is always higher than its MAOP and the design pressure.

-While calculating MAWP the shape, size, and psi of the vessel and its metal’s physical properties are also checked.
+While calculating MAWP, the shape, size, and psi of the vessel and its metal’s physical properties are also checked.

-Design pressure is the condition of the concurrent pressure and temperature that is required under normal conditions.
+Design pressure is the condition of the concurrent pressure and temperature required under normal conditions.
 It should always be higher than the maximum allowable operating pressure but still less than the maximum allowable working pressure.

-It is known to depend on certain factors such as the things used in a vessel like water, fuel, steam, etc. It is also described as any normal excess pressure added to a given operating pressure
+It is known to depend on certain factors, such as the things used in a vessel like water, fuel, steam, etc. It is also described as any normal excess pressure added to a given operating pressure.

 Comparison Table